thefakequake/gopartpicker/README.md

 parts, err := scraper.SearchParts("ryzen 5 3600", "uk")

 // Some searches redirect to a product page, if you know that what you are searching will not redirect
-// then you do not need to do the type assertion and if statement.
-_, ok := err.(*gopartpicker.RedirectError)
+// then you do not need to do the type assertion and if statement _, ok := err.(*gopartpicker.RedirectError)

 if ok {